Kirkland Homes for Sale

 Neighborhood Lifestyle Price Range Key Features Best For

-Downtown Kirkland Urban waterfront, walkable $600K-$3M+ Google Campus (5-min walk), marina, restaurants Tech professionals, urban sophisticates
+Downtown Kirkland Homes Urban waterfront, walkable $600K-$3M+ Google Campus (5-min walk), marina, restaurants Tech professionals, urban sophisticates

 Moss Bay Ultra-luxury waterfront $1.5M-$5M+ Private marina, boutique condos, yacht club Executives, yacht owners, luxury buyers

-Juanita Bay Family waterfront $800K-$2.5M Juanita Beach Park, top schools, community events Families, beach lifestyle, schools
+Kirkland Juanita Bay Family waterfront $800K-$4M+ Juanita Beach Park, top schools, community events Families, beach lifestyle, schools

-North Kirkland Community condos $400K-$900K Sonoma Villero (240 sales by Freddy), affordability First-time buyers, tech commuters
+North Kirkland Community condos, single-family homes, new construction $400K-$2M+ Sonoma Villero (240 sales by Freddy,) affordability First-time buyers, tech commuters

-Kirkland Highlands Luxury new construction $2.5M-$6M+ Casady Homes access, views, custom estates Tech executives, custom home buyers
+Kirkland Highlands Luxury new construction $2-$6M+ Casady Homes access, views, custom estates Tech executives, custom homes buyers

-Totem Lake / Kingsgate Urban village, transit $500K-$1.2M New condos, shopping/dining, future light rail Young professionals, commuters
+Totem Lake / Kingsgate Urban village, transit $500K-$1.5M New condos, shopping/dining, future light rail Young professionals, commuters

-Finn Hill Hillside views, wellness $700K-$1.8M Cascade views, Bastyr University, established homes Families, view buyers, health-conscious
+Kirkland Finn Hill Hillside views, wellness $700K-$3M+ Cascade views, Bastyr University, established homes Families, view buyers, health-conscious

 Not sure which neighborhood fits your needs?